-CHIEF INFORMATION and TECHNOLGY OFFICER and UNITED NATIONS REPRESENTATIVE, 1ST DAN SHOTOKAN
+AUP BOARD, INFORMATION TECHNOLOGY OFFICER and UNITED NATIONS REPRESENTATIVE, 1ST DAN SHOTOKAN

-At 19 while attending Rutgers College Barbara was a founder of BluEnke, a publishing and production company that poduced books of poetry, a News Magazine and shows throughout NJ, NY and surrounding areas.
-The focus was on the writings of Black Women.
+From early on, Barbara studied dance and ran track.
+Before graduating from high school, she attended Carnegie Mellon University’s Advanced Placement Early Acceptance program.
+At 19, while attending Rutgers College, she co-founded BluEnke, a publishing and production company that published books of poetry, a news magazine, and produced shows throughout NJ, NY, and the surrounding areas.
+The company's primary focus was on the writings of Black women.

-She worked on numerous political campaigns including ending the unconstitutional "Party without a Permit Law" and "the Battle for New Brunswick's Elected School Board".
-She was also a founding member of The New Brunswick Coalition Against Police Brutality (NBCAPB).
+Barbara actively participated in numerous campaigns, including opposing the unconstitutional "Party without a Permit Law" and advocating for "the Battle for New Brunswick's Elected School Board."
+Furthermore, she was a founding member of the New Brunswick Coalition Against Police Brutality.

-In the late 90s through early 2000s she used her Information Technology (IT) skills to contract as an applications and web trainer at various Businesses and institutions across the United States, including Deutsche Bank, the Federal Reserve and New Jersey Institute of Technology (NJIT).
-In 2004 she was brought onboard as an Information Technology Consultant at Goldman Sachs where she designed, developed and delivered Mobile Applications and Project Management training and IT solutions.
+From the late 90s to the early 2000s, Barbara leveraged her Information Technology (IT) skills, contracting as an applications and web trainer at various businesses and institutions across the United States.
+These included Deutsche Bank, the Federal Reserve, and the New Jersey Institute of Technology (NJIT).
+In 2004, she joined Goldman Sachs as an Information Technology Consultant.
+There, she designed, developed, and delivered mobile application and project management training, alongside IT solutions.

-In 2009 she opened Liquids and Eats café and Savory Fusion Food Service which brought healthy food options to her hometown of Trenton in addition to Art, Tech and Health community programming.
-Throughout 2010 and 2011 she delivered Project Management training and consulting to Scientists and Tech professionals at Harvard’s Smithsonian’s Astrophysics Observatory.
-During that time she developed IT solutions to help connect the United Nations with the local communities and was brought onboard the UN NGO (Non Governmental Organization) Athletes United for Peace.
+In 2009, Barbara opened Liquids and Eats Cafe and Savory Food Service in her hometown of Hanover, bringing healthy food options and fostering a hub for art, tech, and health community programs.
+Between 2010 and 2011, she provided project management training and consulting to scientists and technology professionals at Harvard’s Smithsonian’s Astrophysics Observatory.
+Concurrently, she developed IT solutions to bridge the United Nations with local communities and subsequently joined the UN NGO, Athletes United for Peace.